Original Mono For Frosty The Snowman

 Frosty the Snowman is a simple child’s story told with wit, humor, and love

-Based on the huge Christmas hit song made famous by Gene Autry, Frosty The Snowman’s heartwarming storytelling and lovable characters make it a perfect slice of childhood fun and nostalgia.
-Sung and told by performer Jimmy Durante, we learn the story of the snowman that comes to life when a young girl places a magical hat on him.
-Karen quickly becomes Frosty’s friend, helping him find a more comfortable place for a snowman prone to melting away.
+Based on the huge Christmas hit song made famous by Gene Autry, Frosty The Snowman’s heartwarming storytelling and lovable characters make it a perfect slice of childhood fun and warm nostalgia.
+Sung and told by performer Jimmy Durante, we learn the story of a snowman who comes to life when a young girl places a magical hat on him.
+Karen quickly becomes Frosty’s friend.
+She helps Frosty find a colder place to live before he melts away.

-Memorably voiced by comedian Jackie Vernon, Frosty can’t stand the rising temperatures and decides on a journey to the North Pole, where Santa lives.
+Memorably voiced by comedian Jackie Vernon, Frosty can’t handle warmer temperatures.
+The snowman decides the North Pole would be a great home.
 It’s a simple child’s story told with wit, humor, and love.
 Frosty, Karen and their rabbit friend Hocus Pocus are on the run from the evil Professor Hinkle as they all make their way north on a train.

 The Rankin-Bass team truly made another all-time Christmas classic with Frosty The Snowman.
-Writer Romeo Muller had also written the Rudolph special and worked his magic once again within the constraints of television aimed at school children, creating a moving story with a couple of unforgettable moments.
-Composer Maury Laws provides an integral part of the cartoon, the popular soundtrack.
+Romeo Muller also wrote the Rudolph special and works his magic once again within the constraints of television aimed at school children.
+He crafts a moving story with a couple of unforgettably touching moments.
+Composer Maury Laws provides an integral part of the cartoon’s music.
+The soundtrack is filled with a delightfully joyous tone, perfect for Christmas.

 Universal presents Frosty the Snowman at the expected 1.33:1 aspect ratio at 1080P resolution, in line with earlier Blu-ray releases.
 The main feature runs an uncut 25:44 minutes on a BD-50!
 That leads to an impressive AVC encode well into the 30s that perfectly renders the older cel animation and its grain structure.
 A Universal logo pads the normal running time.
 The 1969 animated special looks fairly crisp and clean in HD, though well behind the animated theatrical fare of its day.
 This was a television special and its production values were decent, not spectacular.